surifirstpin/biplus_documentation/docs/Dashboard.md

 ## Dependency Filters

-You can refer the existing lookup and create a new lookup to retrieve the data based of the referred lookup.
-In this way  you can extract the data depending on referred
+You can refer the existing lookup, based on which a new lookup is created to retrieve the data based of the referred lookup.
+In this way  you can extract the data depending on referred lookup field.

    -   **Referred** on selecting the referred checkbox the following lookup will extract the data based on the previously created lookup for which the referred checkbox is enabled.